hitman-codehq/RADRunner/README.md

 send: Transferring file "Debug/RADRunner"
 send: Transferred 235.424 Kilobytes in 0.47 seconds Sending request "execute"
-execute: Executing file "RADRunner"
+execute: Executing command "RADRunner"
 Error: REMOTE argument must be specified
 execute: Command complete
 ```

-If you get the output "Executing file "RADRunner"" and "REMOTE argument must be specified" then the native version of
+If you get the output "Executing command "RADRunner" and "REMOTE argument must be specified" then the native version of
 RADRunner that was just built is being executed successfully.
 It is not actually useful, as RADRunner can't be used to
 develop itself, but it shows how the end-to-end system works, so you can copy these configuration files to your own
 project's directory and use them there.